-Figure 11-7 Interface History Counters (Port) Window
+Figure 11-12 Interface History Counters (Port) Window

 Parameter Description Туре Select the type of information to display here.
 Unit Select the Switch unit that will be used in this display here.
+This option is only available when stacking is enabled.
 Port Select the port that will be used in this display here.
 Time Based Select the time-based statistical count value here.
-Options to choose from are: 15 Minutes - Specifies to display 15-minute based statistics count.
-1 Day - Specifies to display daily based statistics count.
+Options to choose from are: • 15 Minutes - Specifies to display 15-minute based statistics count. • 1 Day - Specifies to display daily based statistics count.
 For 15-minute based statistics, slot 1 represents the time from 15 minutes ago until now, slot 2 represents the time from 30 minutes ago until 15 minutes ago and so on.
-For 1-day based statistics, slot 1 represents the time from 24 hours ago until now and slot 2 represents the time from 48 hours ago until 24 hours ago.
+For 1-day based statistics, slot 1 represents the time from 24 hours

+Parameter Description ago until now and slot 2 represents the time from 48 hours ago until 24 hours ago.
 Slot index Select the slot index here.
-Options to choose from are 1 to 5.
+Options to choose from are 1 to 5 for the above 15 - minute time base and 1 to 2 for the above 1-day time base.

-Click the Find button to display entries in the table based on the information selected/entered.
+Click the Find button to display entries in the table based on the information selected/entered